-Hungerford is set in an Area of Outstanding Natural Beauty and adjoins several Sites of Special Scientific Interest (SSSI).
+Hungerford is set in the North Wessex Downs Area of Outstanding Natural Beauty and adjoins several Sites of Special Scientific Interest (SSSI).
 Key features include the Common, the Marsh and the Kennet & Avon Canal.
 The historic core of the High Street, Bridge Street and Charnham Street are within a Conservation Area.